jojjo99/gravitational-lens-simulation/README.md

 # gravitational lens simulation
-# Simulate how light propagate in the surrounding of a black hole.
+# Simulation of a gravitational lens.
 # /Johanna